KHill96/Sports-Database/README.md

 You'll be able to see the scripts I wrote to get the stats and where I got the data from.
 I also included some SQL queries that set up part of the database.

 # Recent updates
-I finished the NBA Scrape for the standings so that sport is done.
-I'm going to start working on the MLB and NFL scripts soon since they come from the same site.
+I finished the BJJ scrape and I'm still cleaning the data for that.
+I also need to create a spreadsheet to clean the NBA data.
+With the NBA data done, the NFL data won't be too far away from completion as it's the football equivalent to basketball-reference.
+The MLB data is one I'm still toying with between ESPN and baseball-reference.

 # TODO:
-BJJ / Grappling records from BJJ Heroes
 Figuring out how I plan to navigate wikipedia's inconsistent tables.